Combination of Deep Speaker Embeddings for Diarisation

 Model performance was evaluated using the diarisation error rate (DER) which is the sum of the speaker (clustering) error rate (SER), missed speech (MS) and false alarm (FA).
 As in training, a 2-second sliding window with 1-second overlap is applied, and 128-dim c-vectors were extracted as the output vectors from the penultimate layer.
 The threshold value for spectral clustering pre-processing stage is tuned on the Dev set, and directly applied to the AMI Eval set and RT05.
 Scoring uses the setup from the NIST rich transcription evaluations with a 0.25 second collar.
 If not specified, overlapped speech was not scored.

 Apart from the original manual segmentation with the official AMI release (termed as the \textbf{original segmentation}), we created a modified version of the manual segmentation (termed as the \textbf{modified segmentation}) by comparing each original manual segment with frame to speech and non-speech alignments generated by forced alignment using a pre-trained speech recognition system \citep{htk}.
-To form the modified segmentation, the non-speech intervals with longer than 0.2 second from the original segmentation are reduced to leave a 0.1 second collar on both ends of each segment.
-The manual segmentation was modified since many original manual segments were formed to have very long non-speech parts at their beginning or end, which results in many unnecessary overlapping regions and has an impact on the speaker clustering performance.
+To form the modified segmentation, non-speech intervals that were longer than 0.2 seconds in the original segmentation were reduced to leave a 0.1 second collar on both ends of each segment.
+The manual segmentation was modified since many original manual segments had very long non-speech parts at their beginning or end, which results in many unnecessary overlapping regions and has an impact on the speaker clustering performance.